-If you have transferred to the MBBS at Queen Mary University of London as part of the special arrangements for Oxbridge or St Andrew’s students, or you are studying on the Maxillofacial Surgery programme, or on the Diploma in Dental Hygiene and Therapy, you can find detailed guidance about your funding entitlements here.
+If you have transferred to the MBBS at Queen Mary University of London as part of the special arrangements for Oxbridge or St Andrew’s students, or you are studying on the Maxillofacial Surgery programme, or on the BSc Oral Health/ HE Diploma in Dental Hygiene and Therapy, you can find detailed guidance about your funding entitlements here.

 Boxes like this have important extra information for European Union students only.
 UK students can ignore these boxes.